Enclavely/tailor/readme.txt

 * Changed: Open Sans to system fonts.
 * Improved: vertical spacing for various elements, including rows and columns.
 * Improved: RTL compatibility for modals, notifications and carousels.
-* Fixed: responsive settings for rows and grids being applied inappropriately.
+* Fixed: responsive settings for rows and grids are not being applied appropriately.
-* Fixed: history snapshots being created when previewing changes to an element.
+* Fixed: history snapshots are created when previewing changes to an element.
-* Fixed: page title not being updated correctly.
+* Fixed: page title is not updated correctly.
 * Developer: Cleaned up SCSS project.

 = 1.2.8 =